 Due to the unique closed-position, the Passy-Muir Valve offers benefits that other speaking valves do not provide.

 Open Position Speaking Valves

 Open position speaking valves are one way valves that open to allow inspiration to occur through the tracheostomy tube, but require reverse airflow from exhalation to close the membrane of the valve.
 This air leakage during exhalation can permit secretions to travel up into the tracheostomy tube and onto the valve.
-Inability of an open position valve to seal completely negates any benefit other than to restore voice for the tracheostomized patient and may provide some ability to cough and expel secretions through the upper airway.
+The inability of an open position valve to completely seal negates any benefit other than to restore voice for the tracheostomized patient and may provide some ability to cough and expel secretions through the upper airway.
 Examples of open position valves include Shikani Speaking Valves, Shiley Phonate, Tracoe Phon Assist, and Montgomery Speaking Valve.